Ash-dot-coder/JavaScript_Challenge30/Day 1 - [Drum-Kit]/README.md

+# JavaScript Challenge 30 🚀

+Welcome to my **JavaScript Challenge 30**, where I am enhancing my JavaScript skills through various projects over 30 days.
+Each day focuses on a different project, showcasing different functionalities and learning outcomes.

-# Drum Kit Project 🎵
+## Day 1: Drum Kit Project 🎵

 Welcome to the **Drum Kit** project, a fun and interactive experience where each letter on your keyboard corresponds to a different drum sound.
 Press any of the displayed letters to hear the associated sound, creating your own beats!